 If you have been diagnosed with a herniated disc, you might be wondering what this means.

-A herniated or slipped disc.
+A herniated or slipped disc

 Symptoms associated with a herniated disc

 Some of the common symptoms associated with a herniated disc are the following:

 - Arm pain If the slipped disc is in your neck, you will most probably have a painful arm and shoulder.
 The pain you have, if it is in your arm /and or shoulder, could shoot into a limb if you cough.
 This can also happen if you sneeze or inadvertently move your spine in a different position.

 - Muscle weakness.
 Again, the nerves are affected, and they tend to weaken, as do the muscles they serve.
 You may stumble or drop things, depending on the severity of your problem.

-It’s possible to have a disc problem without you being aware of it.
+As previously mentioned, it’s possible to have a disc problem without you being aware of it.

-Some possible causes.
+Some possible causes